 Other areas of work have included vocal study and performance, conducting, adjudicating, concert direction, and music journalism.
 1994 and 1995 were spent in the UK and Europe, where he was involved in music typography, harmonic chant, and flamenco.

-In 1998 he won the Best Composition by an Australian Composer Award in the Sounds Australian Awards, awarded annually by the Australian Music Centre; for his work Matters Arising, for multisaxophone soloist and 3 quintets.
+In 1998 he won the Best Composition by an Australian Composer Award in the Sounds Australian Awards, awarded annually by the Australian Music Centre; for his work Matters Arising, for multisaxophone soloist and three quintets.

-In 2000 he returned to London, where he currently teaches Orchestration, Composition and Conducting at Morley College, and has taught Composition at Birkbeck College.
+In 2000 he returned to London, where he taught Orchestration, Composition, Musicianship and Conducting at Morley College, and Composition at Birkbeck College.
 He also worked in music publishing and CD production for Cala Records.

-His works are published in the USA by Studio 4 Productions (now Mostly Marimba) and Shawnee Press (percussion), and in the UK by Warwick Music (brass), Salvi Music (harp), Southern Percussion and Cala Music Publishing.
+His works are published in the USA by Studio 4 Productions (now Mostly Marimba) (percussion), and in the UK by Warwick Music (brass), Salvi Music (harp), Southern Percussion and Cala Music Publishing.
 He attained his PhD in composition from Goldsmith’s College, London, in March 2013.

 Site design and content copyright © 2009-2022 Paul Sarcich, all rights reserved.